 Through two or three vertical slits, water enters the tank, and to move water along the circumference of the tank, there is one rotating arm in the tank.

-To allows its suspended impurities to settle in the tank water moves at very low velocity and from sludge outlet that can be removed.
+To allows its suspended impurities to settle in the tank water moves at a very low velocity and from a sludge outlet that can be removed.

 Hopper Bottom Tanks:

 In these tanks, water flows upward and downward and these are vertical flow tanks.
-From the top into deflector-box water enters in these tanks and the water reverses its direction and starts flowing upward around the deflector box after flowing downward inside the deflector box.
+From the top of the deflector, box water enters in these tanks and the water reverses its direction and starts flowing upward around the deflector box after flowing downward inside the deflector box.

 The suspended particles having specific gravity more than one cannot follow the water at the time of reversing its direction and settle in the bottom from where under hydrostatic pressure they are removed through the sludge outlet pipe.